Food Services

 Seasoned Carrots

-Vegetable Burger (V-GF)
+Vegetable Burger (V) (H-GF)

-Assorted Fresh Fruit & Veggies
+Assorted Fresh Fruit and Veggies

-8 oz Low Fat Milk
+8 oz.
+Low Fat Milk

 Day 4